-27. -13.
-"Beginning of construction" means the initial incorporation of labor and materials within the foundation of a building or structure.
+27. "Beginning of ~~C~~onstruction" means the initial incorporation of labor and materials within the foundation of a building or structure.

-28. "Berm" means a mound of earth or dirt designed to blend into a landscape either to block out unwanted views or uses, decrease noise or to improve the design of a property.
+28. "Berm" means a mound of earth or ~~dirt~~ fill material designed to blend into a landscape either to block out unwanted views or uses, to decrease noise, or to improve the design of a property.

-29. -14.
-"Big box retail" means a structure exceeding 30,000 square feet.
+29. ~~"Big box retail" means a structure exceeding 30,000 square feet.~~

-30. -15.
+30.29.
 "Block" means an area of land within a subdivision that is entirely bounded by streets, or by streets and the exterior boundaries of the subdivision, or by a combination of the above with a watercourse or lake, and which has been designated as such on a plat for the purposes of legal description of a property.

-31. -15.
-"Blockface" means the property abutting one side of a street and lying between the two nearest intersection streets, or between the one nearest intersecting street and a major physical barrier, including (but not limited to) railroads, streams, lakes, or the corporate limits of the City.
+31.30.
+"Blockface" means the property abutting one side of a street and lying between the two nearest intersection streets, or between the one nearest intersecting street and a major physical barrier, including, ~~but not limited to~~ railroads, streams, lakes, or the corporate limits of the City.

-32. -16.
-"Board of Adjustment" means a body established by the City Code of Iowa expressly for the purpose of granting relief from situations of hardship issuing conditional use permits, interpret and grant variances, and to hear appeals as provided by this Zoning Code.
+32.31.
+"Board of Adjustment" means a body established by the Code of Iowa for the purpose of issuing conditional use permits, interpreting and granting variances, and ~~to~~ hearing appeals as provided by this Zoning Code.

-33. "Broadcasting Tower" means a structure for the transmission or broadcasting of radio, television, radar, or microwaves, ordinarily exceeding the maximum height permitted in its zoning district.
+33.32.
+"Broadcasting Tower" means a structure for the transmission or broadcasting of radio, television, radar, or microwaves, ordinarily exceeding the maximum height permitted in its zoning district.

-34. "BUG" means A luminaire classification system that classifies backlight (B), uplight (U) and glare (G).
+34.33.
+"BUG" means ~~A-a~~ luminaire classification system that classifies backlight (B), uplight (U) and glare (G).

-35. "Buffer" means a combination of horizontal space (land) and vertical elements (plants, berm, fences, and walls), used to physically separate or visually screen incompatible adjacent land uses.
+35.34.
+"Buffer" means a combination of horizontal space (land) and vertical elements (plants, berm, fences, and walls), used to physically separate or visually screen incompatible adjacent land uses.

-36. -17.
-"Buffer yard" means a landscaped area intended to separate and partially obstruct the view of two adjacent land uses or properties from one another.
+36.35.
+"Buffer ~~Y~~ard" means a landscaped area intended to separate and partially obstruct the view of two adjacent land uses or properties from one another.

-37. -18.
-"Building" means a structure entirely separated from any other structure by space or by walls and having a roof and built to provide shelter, support, or enclosure for persons or property.
+37.36.
+"Building" means a structure entirely separated from any other structure by space or by walls and having a roof and ~~being~~ built to provide shelter, support, or enclosure for persons or property.

-38. -19.
-"Building coverage" means the area of a site covered by buildings or roofed areas, excluding allowed projecting eaves, balconies, and similar features.
+38.37.
+"Building ~~C~~overage" means the area of a site covered by buildings or roofed areas, excluding allowed projecting eaves, balconies, and similar features.

-39. -20.
-"Building envelope" means the three-dimensional space within which a structure is permitted to be built on a lot after all zoning and other applicable municipal requirements have been met.
+39.38.
+"Building ~~E~~nvelope" means the three-dimensional space within which a structure is permitted to be built on a lot after all zoning and other applicable municipal requirements have been met.

-40. -21.
-"Building line" means the outer boundary of a building established by the location of its exterior walls.
+40.39.
+"Building ~~L~~ine" means the outer boundary of a building established by the location of its exterior walls.

-41. "Building marker" means an historic or commemorative plaque, or a building name or cornerstone carved into a masonry surface.
+41.40.
+"Building ~~M~~arker" means an historic or commemorative plaque, or a building name or cornerstone carved into a masonry surface.

-42. -22.
+42.41.
 "Building Official" means the designee of the City Council, responsible for the enforcement of Chapter 155 of this Code of Ordinances.

-43. -23.
+43.42.
 "Business" means activities that include the exchange or manufacture of goods or services on a site.

-44. -24.
-"Business center" means a building containing more than one commercial business, or any group of nonresidential buildings within a common development, characterized by shared parking and access.
+44. ~~"Business center" means a building containing more than one commercial business, or any group of nonresidential buildings within a common development, characterized by shared parking and access.~~